Chloe Cooley: Provisions of the Act

 It prohibited the importation of slaves into the province.
 It allowed the sale of slaves within the province and across the border into the United States.
 The last slave sale known took place in 1824.
 The law had three classes of persons: those held in slavery at the time of enactment would continue to be the property of their masters for life unless freed.
 Persons born to slave mothers would be granted freedom at age 25 (at that age they were judged able to support themselves), and masters were encouraged to employ them as indentured servants, for maximum terms up to nine years, which were renewable.
 Persons born to free blacks would be free from birth.

 In 1799 New York State passed a similar law to gradually abolish slavery and forbid any more sales of slaves within its borders.
 The last slaves in New York were freed in 1827.
 Other northern states, such as Vermont and Massachusetts, ended the institution earlier.

 Legacy

 A historical marker was installed by the Ontario Heritage Trust to recognize Cooley near Niagara-on-the-Lake.

 Cooley's story was featured in a five-minute documentary The Echoes of Chloe Cooley (2016) by Andrea Conte, entered in a contest for short works.
 In 2022, a Heritage Minute was released featuring her story.

 Cooley was named a National Historic Person on April 27, 2022, on the recommendation of the national Historic Sites and Monuments Board.

-Cooley was honored by a postage stamp released by Canada Post in their Black Heritage series on January 30, 2023.
+Cooley was honored with a postage stamp released by Canada Post in their Black Heritage series on January 30, 2023.